KDAB/cxx-qt/book/src/getting-started/2-our-first-cxx-qt-module.md

 Qt/C++ takes care of this.
 However, we can still define Rust functions on this type.
 They will just be normal Rust functions, but will be executed on a C++ type.
-CXX-Qt will already generate getters and setters for all fields of your struct this way.
+CXX-Qt will already generate getters and setters for all properties of your struct this way.
-If you additionally mark any of these functions with `#[qinvokable]`, they will also be callable from C++ and QML.
+If you additionally define these in the `extern "RustQt"` block of the bridge, they will also be callable from C++ and QML.
 In this case, the types of the arguments also need to convertable to C++, like with any `#[qproperty]`.

 And that's it.
 We've defined our first QObject subclass in Rust.
 That wasn't so hard, was it?